• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • Ahrefs

-• SEMrush (What we use and most often recommend)
+• SE Ranking (What we use and most often recommend)

-Your Google Search Console will show ALL keywords that you're ranking for, and you can do your own research from there to identify ranking opportunities.
+Your Google Search Console will show ALL keywords you're ranking for, and you can use that information to identify ranking opportunities.

 B2B Buyer Persona Research

-The relevance of a keyword is hard to quantify beforehand without analysis of past website performance (through an SEO audit) and thoughtful buyer research.
+A keyword's relevance is easier to quantify beforehand with analysis of past website performance (through an SEO audit) and thoughtful buyer research.

 Guessing at target keywords is a surefire way to waste ranking potential.
-Go back to your buyer persona documentation (or build a persona if you don't have any) to see the:
+Go back to your buyer persona documentation (or build a persona if you don't have any) to see the following:

-• Internal workshopping: This should have revealed your stakeholders' idea of the best industries and company types to target, what your competitive advantages are, and what misconceptions buyers have about your products/services.
+• Internal workshopping: This should have revealed your stakeholders' ideas of the best industries and company types to target, your competitive advantages, and buyers' misconceptions about your products/services.

 • Buyer interviews: Your current favorite customers can tell you what issue led them to seek you out, how you compared with other suitors, and even what search terms they'd Google to research your product/solution.